AskarSariev/AskarSariev/README.md

 ### Hi there 🖐️, I'm Askar

-## I'm a junior Java backend developer
+## I'm a beginer Java backend developer
 - 💪 I've been learning Java 2,5 years or 2500 hours.
 - ✌️  I've learned such tools as Java, Spring (Core, Web, REST, Data, Security), Hibernate, PostgreSQL.
 - 👌  Now I write pet-projects and ready for real work.